chauff/cse1500-web-transcripts/README.md

 ### Recommended

-[Visual Studio Code](https://code.visualstudio.com/) is the strongly recommended development environment for this course.
+[Visual Studio Code](https://code.visualstudio.com/) (VSC) is the strongly recommended development environment for the web technology assignments.
 It is a free and open-source IDE available for all major operating systems.
 It was originally designed to support Node.js programmers (a server-­side JavaScript framework we use in this class), but now has extensions for many programming languages.
 Best of all, **Visual Studio Code itself is written in JavaScript**!
-It has [integrated source control](https://code.visualstudio.com/docs/editor/versioncontrol) with `git` support out of the box - making it easy to program in pairs.
-It als has a *Live Share* extension, which allows you to code in pairs without the need for tools like `git`.

 ![Visual Studio Code](img/RME-vsc.png)

-VS Code offers **many extensions**.
+VSC offers **many extensions**.
 You can find a guide on how to browse and install them [here](https://code.visualstudio.com/docs/editor/extension-gallery).
 A list with all kinds of "delightful" extensions can be found [here](https://github.com/viatsko/awesome-vscode).
-Since this may be a bit overwhelming, we made a short list of the extensions we recommend to install for this course:
+Since this may be a bit overwhelming, we made a short list of the extensions we recommend to install for this course.
+For the programming assignments we strongly recommend the **VS Live Share** extension for those students that do not want to dive into `git` yet!

 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), the most popular linting utility for JavaScript (a linter is a tool that analyzes source code to flag potentially poor code such as unused variables) - use it to improve your code.
 - [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) does what the name suggests.
 - [Quokka.js](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode) - a great tool to try out JavaScript snippets without hassle.
 - [VS Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) - a collaborative real-time coding extension (especially useful if a student team works mostly remotely).
 - [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) to make finding the file you are after in your app directory a bit easier.
+-
 - If you like to add TODOs to your code, try [Todo Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree), it makes sure you don't overlook any of your TODOs!
 - Finally, a good [theme](https://code.visualstudio.com/docs/getstarted/themes) for your IDE to make coding more enjoyable is also not a bad idea.
 [Dracula](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula) is a popular one.
 [Cobalt2](https://marketplace.visualstudio.com/items?itemName=wesbos.theme-cobalt2) is also nice.
 If you want to pick based on visuals, head over to [https://vscodethemes.com/](https://vscodethemes.com/).

 If you need to be convinced about why Visual Studio Code is a great IDE to use, check out [this podcast](https://syntax.fm/show/012/why-is-everyone-switching-to-vs-code) by Wes Bos and Scott Tolinski on this very topic.

-**Browser developer tools**: they are built into all modern browsers; familiarize yourself with the developer tools of your favorite browser.
-For Firefox (my personal choice), you can find an elaborate description of the developer tools [at MDN](https://developer.mozilla.org/en-US/docs/Tools).
+**Browser developer tools** are built into all modern browsers; familiarize yourself with the developer tools of your favorite browser.
+In our lectures, we will showcase Firefox's developer tools - an elaborate description of them can be found at [MDN](https://developer.mozilla.org/en-US/docs/Tools).

 If you are new to team programming, and want to use VSC's features efficiently, [read our guide](How-to-use-VSC.md).